 Given all these things, it’s surprisingly easy to use, while giving you a lot of opportunities to experiment and explore your voice.
 It has great range and its auto-tune is spot on.
 It can also be used without an instrument just by setting the key.

 A particularly neat feature is the built-in guitar tuner which can really come in handy during live shows.

 Going further down the complexity spectrum, we’ve reached the Boss VE-8.
 This pedal gives you a lot of control over your voice with some sweet effects and even provides you with some guitar settings, such as acoustic resonance and reverb.
 This can be really helpful, as it gives extra color not only to your voice, but to your guitar tone as well.

 It includes a great 80-second looper, along with a stereo input for your music player, which enables you to play along with your studio material.
 It’s easy to set up and use, so you’ll start playing around with different harmonies and effects in no time.

-It may seem like I have a thing for TC Helicon, but trust me – when searching for the best vocal harmonizer pedals, you’ll be stumbling across many of their products.
+It may seem like I have a thing for TC Helicon, but trust me – when looking for the best vocal harmonizer pedals, you’ll be stumbling across many of their products.
 This Canadian company really devoted itself to making professional, high quality vocal processors.

-This is most certainly the case with their VoiceLive 3, which offers some of the best vocal effects on the market.
+This is most certainly the case with their VoiceLive 3 Extreme, which offers some of the best vocal effects on the market.
 It enables you to create a full band effect with advanced controls for your guitar, as well as for vocals.
 It also includes multi-track looping that rounds to the nearest beat if your timing is slightly off.

 With plenty of built-in options and great-sounding effects, this is the most advanced pedal on the list, but it comes at a significant increase in price, as well as complexity.